20 Chic Backyard Ideas to Prep Your Space for Summer

 4. Invest in a Fancy Grill

 That tiny charcoal grill you bring to tailgate football games does the trick, but if you want to turn your backyard into the ultimate staycation spot , it’s time to invest in a grill with all the bells and whistles.
-A propane gas grill requires less poking and prodding to heat up and actually produces more steam, which helps keep meat juicy.
+A propane gas grill requires less poking and prodding to heat up, and actually produces more steam, which helps keep meat juicy.
 It’s also easier to control the temperature of a gas grill, much like you do on your stovetop.
-Plus, you can use a gas grill on rainy days, unlike charcoal grills, which will extinguish if the coals get wet.
+However, if you’re more of a smoky barbecue type of person, this grill also gives you the option to use charcoal.

 5. Roll Out the Outdoor Bar Cart